maxammann/blog/content/posts/2021-03-23-tls-overview/index.md

 ### 💻 ➔ ☁️ Change Cipher Spec

-This message if not encrypted and is only here for backward compatablity with TLS 1.2.
+This message if not encrypted and is only here for backward compatibility with TLS 1.2.

 {{< collapsible "Disassembly" >}}
 ```yaml